-- In Triton Digital's US ranker Audioboom is the 4th largest publisher in terms of unique audience reach, and the 5th largest in terms of consumption (downloads); - Audioboom also ranks as the 3rd largest publisher in both Triton's New Zealand and Australian reports; - Audioboom would rank as the 3rd largest podcast publisher if the Company took part in Podtrac's industry ranker, on both metrics - US unique audience and global monthly downloads; - In Edison Research's list of top podcast networks, Audioboom ranks as 6th for 2021 based on interviews with weekly podcast listeners.
+- In Edison Research's list of largest podcast publishers, Audioboom ranks as 4th for 2021-22, only beaten by Spotify, SiriusXM and iHeartMedia.
+Edison's list is the only ranker that measures all podcast companies. - In Triton Digital's US ranker Audioboom is currently the 5th largest publisher in terms of unique audience reach, and during 2022 achieved 4th place on the list. - Audioboom also ranks as the 3rd largest publisher in Triton's New Zealand, Australian and Canadian rankers. - Audioboom would rank as the 4th largest podcast publisher if the Company opted-in to Podtrac's industry ranker, on both metrics US unique audience and global monthly downloads.